eloquenttech/laravel-scout-mysql/README.md

 ...
     'mysql' => [
-        // set to true if your primary keys are UUIDs 'uuids' => false,
+        'mode' => env('SCOUT_MYSQL_MODE', 'FULLTEXT'), // or anything else to use LIKE where clauses 'uuids' => false, // set to true if your primary keys are UUIDs ],
-    ],
 ...
 ```